Translate

 “No, I definitely was.”

-Their hands reached for the same book.
+Their hands reached for the same fallen book.
+Skin touched skin.

 The world stopped.

+Rain froze in the air, mid-fall.
 Perfect silver droplets suspended around them like shattered glass hanging motionless in space.
+Traffic ceased.
+Steam rising from a nearby manhole halted in twisting, ghostly ribbons.
+Ava’s breath disappeared.

-Then time slammed violently back into place.
+Then, time slammed violently back into place.

+Rain crashed downward.
+A horn blared nearby.
+A woman shouted across the street.
 Ava jerked backward so fast she slipped against the wet pavement.

 “What the hell?” the man whispered.